 Dr. Rick Snow

-Dr. Rick Snow received his Ph.D. in Anthropology from the University of Tennessee.
-In six years with the Georgia Bureau of Investigation, Dr. Snow worked over 300 forensic anthropology cases for more than 80 law enforcement agencies, coroners, and medical examiners in Georgia, South Carolina, and Alabama.
+Dr. Rick Snow, President of Forensic Anthropology Consulting Services, Inc., received his Ph.D. in Anthropology from The University of Tennessee.
+Prior to forming his company, he was the Forensic Anthropologist for the State of Georgia at Large with the Georgia Bureau of Investigation.
+Dr. Snow has worked nearly 500 forensic anthropology cases for law enforcement agencies, coroners, and medical examiners throughout the United States and internationally.
+Of these cases, more than 200 were homicides.

-Of these cases, nearly 100 were homicides.
-He also conducted more than 60 recoveries of human remains, including the excavation of nine wells and numerous exhumations.
+Dr. Snow also conducted more than 60 recoveries of human remains, including the excavation of nine wells.
 Dr. Snow served as a forensic anthropologist during the Tri-State Crematory incident involving 334 bodies that were not cremated.